 When proposing this volume, we sought a digital format that matched our scholarly values of sharing and engaging ideas in public.
 Unlike most e-books (which emphasize one-way communication) or proprietary formats (with require subscription fees or purchasing a new device), our solution was to create a what we call a “web-book”: built with open-source tools, it allows readers to freely access and respond to the text online, using a standard web browser.
 (Hint: You’re reading a web-book right now.
 Try posting a comment to tell us what you think.)
 We believe that open-web scholarly publishing can merge the best of digital innovation and traditional practices.
 Among its more important qualities, it should:

-Permalink for this paragraph 2 Look like a book.
+¶ 26 Leave a comment on paragraph 26 2 Look like a book.
 Our model uses a combination of open-source WordPress tools to deliver what historians seek: easily readable pages of text, divided into chapters and sections, with clear attribution to individual authors or co-authors, and Chicago-style footnotes.
 All of our software is freely available, and we were able to modify portions to fit our specific needs.

-Permalink for this paragraph 0 Protect author’s attribution rights while maximizing public access.
+¶ 27 Leave a comment on paragraph 27 0 Protect author’s attribution rights while maximizing public access.
 Our text is shared under a Creative Commons Attribution-NonCommercial license, an extension of standard copyright that allows readers to freely share the essay content, with a citation to the author.
 Furthermore, our WordPress technology welcomes readers’ comments in the margins while assuring authors that other readers cannot “rewrite” their original text (as wiki-style tools allow).
 As the book’s editors, we also serve as website administrators, with the power to moderate any comments deemed as inappropriate, according to our editorial policy.

-Permalink for this paragraph 0 Integrate narrative text and multimedia source materials.
+¶ 28 Leave a comment on paragraph 28 0 Integrate narrative text and multimedia source materials.
 This quality strongly interests historians whose arguments rely upon evidence not easily captured in conventional print.
 Visual historians can display images and video, social science historians can upload datasets, and spatial historians can walk us through maps.
 With open-web publishing, authors can link to any source that is freely available on the Internet.
 By contrast, Amazon’s current best selling historical e-books with audio and/or video clips provide only a limited selection of media content, packaged inside the proprietary book file, not on the public web.

-Permalink for this paragraph 0 Speed up the scholarly dissemination process.
+¶ 29 Leave a comment on paragraph 29 0 Speed up the scholarly dissemination process.
 New editions of our text can be instantly distributed on the web, while we maintain archival editions and continue to make them publicly accessible.
 Nevertheless, we acknowledge that more work needs to be done with improving the stability of permalinks when archiving digital works like this one.

-Permalink for this paragraph 1 Be compatible with existing library search tools.
+¶ 30 Leave a comment on paragraph 30 1 Be compatible with existing library search tools.
 For example, the Trinity College Library (Hartford, Connecticut) agreed to create a MARC record for this open-review edition of Writing History in the Digital Age, and upload it to its local online library catalogue, as well as WorldCat, to increase its likelihood of being found by others.
 (We’ll add the link as soon as it becomes available.)

-Permalink for this paragraph 2 Be accessible through print-on-demand.
+¶ 31 Leave a comment on paragraph 31 2 Be accessible through print-on-demand.
 Open-web scholarship needs to be available when are unplugged from the Internet, by necessity or by choice.
 At present, we acknowledge that printing the open-review edition of Writing History in the Digital Age is difficult, due to the current limitations of the CommentPress plugin.
 Future options may be to migrate to a forthcoming version of digress.it, another WordPress tool for text commentary, or the next version of Anthologize, a WordPress tool for archiving dynamic text and comments in archival formats.
 (The latter can produce a PDF, ePub, or TEI version of the text and images that may be uploaded to a print-on-demand service with paperback binding.)

-Permalink for this paragraph 0 Promote peer review with two-way scholarly communication.
+¶ 32 Leave a comment on paragraph 32 0 Promote peer review with two-way scholarly communication.
 Socially-networked texts allow substantive communication between writers and readers.
 As authors, we cannot judge whether our own writing successfully communicates complex ideas without receiving some type of feedback from our intended audience.
 When publishing a scholarly print or e-book, we generally have little idea how it is received unless a reader happens to contact us directly, or an academic journal prints a review, typically a year or two later.
 But online commenting, combined with web page-view data, tells us exactly which passages readers praised, panned or never bothered to read.

-Permalink for this paragraph 2 Perhaps the scariest question for historians is: Do we really want to know what our readers think?
+¶ 33 Leave a comment on paragraph 33 2 Perhaps the scariest question for historians is: Do we really want to know what our readers think?
 Or how many readers we actually have?
 The risk of having our ideas openly criticized, on the very same digital pages that we labored over, is very real.
 But it also forces us to reflect on the central question — why do we publish? — and whether we genuinely desire to share and engage with the ideas of others in public, or prefer the traditional norms of writing in private and publishing in increasingly expensive and exclusive outlets.

-Permalink for this paragraph 0 Whether they prefer print, e-books, or web-books, all historians agree that the quality of the work is what truly matters.
+¶ 34 Leave a comment on paragraph 34 0 Whether they prefer print, e-books, or web-books, all historians agree that the quality of the work is what truly matters.
 Yet we sometimes lack agreement on how scholarly work should be evaluated (particularly in the humanities), and at what stage(s) of the process it should happen.
 In the traditional publishing model, academic presses employ editors and external reviewers to filter their products prior to publication, to signal that books meet their selective standards and are deemed worth reading.
 Several digital publishing models reverse this equation by placing content on the Internet and relying on the wisdom of the readership to sort out what is — and is not — worth reading.
 Both exercise a form of peer review, but at different stages in the scholarly communication process.
 Media studies scholar Kathleen Fitzpatrick elaborates on this point: